mwaugh0328/consumption_and_tradewar/README.md

 **Update (12/2019)** The paper and aspects of the code have been revised relative to the September 2019 [NBER working paper](https://www.nber.org/papers/w26353) version.
 Below are some key updates:

-- Alternative concordance is used.
+- An alternative concordance is used.
 To reproduce the NBER version results, read the notes around code cell 15 in [``countylevel_tariffs_and_exports.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/countylevel_tariffs_and_exports.ipynb) and uncomment the appropriate parts.

 - I now use the BLS single files rather than the county high-level files.
 I will keep the [``bls_quarterly_county.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/bls_quarterly_county.ipynb) file in the repository, but now to generate the files you must use [``bls_single_file.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/bls_single_file.ipynb).
+The BLS data now goes to June 2019.
 In this notebook, I also layer in population, income, rural share data from the Census.

 - Pretrends.
-The notebook now provides a treatment of this.
+The notebook [``pretrend_notebook.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/pretrend_notebook.ipynb) now provides an exploration of pretrend issues in employment data.

 - In the paper and the notebooks, population is now used as the main weighting variable rather than employment.
 To revert to the previous results, simply change the weighting variable to ``total_employment''.